An Intro to Buying Bulk Beef

 Bulk beef is generally sold by hanging weight.
 The hanging weight differs from the live weight, which is the weight of the full animal before it goes to the processor.
 Hanging weight is the weight of the beef carcass after it is slaughtered and the skin, head, non-usable organs, and hooves are removed.
 After the removal of these parts the carcass is split down the center and each half is hung for aging, thus the name “hanging weight.”

 The meat is aged for 10 to 14 days to improve tenderness and flavor.
-During this time the processor will be in touch with you to walk through the specifics of how you want your quarter/half/whole cut.
+During this time the processor will be in touch with you to talk through the specifics of how you want your quarter/half/whole cut.
 When the aging is complete, the processor will cut the meat to your specifications.

 The reason that bulk beef is sold by hanging weight rather than the “take home” or “retail” weight is because final weights vary greatly, even if they come from a quarter or half with the same hanging weight.
 Some weight is lost from the hanging weight during the aging process, as moisture evaporates in the cooler.
 The rest of the variance comes from how the meat is cut.
 Bone-in versus boneless cuts, the leanness of the ground beef, and the amount of fat left on other cuts all affect the final yield.
 Generally speaking, the take home weight is between 60 and 70 percent of the hanging weight.
 Since these variable factors are not a result of the actual animal being sold, and because farmers generally only get the hanging weight and not the take home weight of the animal from the processor, selling meat by the hanging weight has become the accepted standard in bulk sales.